 Sticky candies can uproot fillings and long-lasting hard candies can lead to an acid attack on teeth for up to 20 minutes after they have melted away.
 Prolonged exposure to sugary treats can contribute to the development of cavities in children’s teeth.

-“I recommend sugar-free candies or chocolates that melt away quickly,” said Dr. Jed Jacobson, chief science officer and senior vice president of Delta Dental of Michigan, speaking about Easter candy and dental health.
+“I recommend sugar-free candies or chocolates that melt away quickly,” said a chief science officer and senior vice president of Delta Dental of Michigan, speaking about Easter candy and dental health.
 “Regardless of the type of candy eaten, it should be followed up with a glass of water or milk to help rinse sugar away from the teeth.”

 Delta Dental also recommends kids have a nutritious meal or snack prior to digging into their Easter treats to avoid overindulgence.
 As always, there’s no substitute for brushing and flossing at the end of the day to keep teeth clean and cavity free.